 There's also the look of the film, provided in part by Henri Decae, who would later lens Melville's epic Le Cercle Rouge.
 In the opening shot, were given the feeling of distortion on Costello's uniquely blank one-room apartment.
 Is this to bring us inside of Costello's frayed consciousness, or is it just one of those style moves done by directors in the 60's?
 I might go for the psychological part, but what I noticed about Le Samourai, adding to the appeal of it, was the theme of Costello's mind-set is put forth subtlety.
 This is a pro put into tight circumstances (getting heat from his employers as well as the police), so who is there for him to go to?
 Just an on & off again girlfriend (Nathalie Delon), a little bird in his apartment, and a witness to one of his contracts (the late Cathy Rosier, in a performance of some note despite the one-sidedness of her part).
 When the action comes, it's not as bloody as in the films it later inspired (most obvious of which are John Woo's The Killer and Jim Jarmusch's Ghost Dog), yet that too just adds on to the emotions provoked by the settings and the mis-en-scene.

-Aside from delivering the goods in terms of the story and as a drama, for the audience it seeks out it highly, highly absorbing.
+Aside from delivering the goods in terms of the story and as a drama, for the audience it seeks out it's highly absorbing and an example of subtlety in cinematic grammar.
 It's not a crime or police movie for the mainstream (and I'm sure some will seek this out from the under-ground buzz, start watching and say, "oh man, this stuff's in subtitles?
 I can't bear to watch").
 Really, it's appeal will hold more to fans of the french new-wave, which Melville set off with Bob le Flambeur, film-geeks, and for those looking for a dosage of atmosphere and cool bravura directors can't seem to latch onto in recent times.
 For me, it is one of the truly sublime time-capsule of what the gangster/noir genre/mood can produce.

 For once, a bad guy who really acts like a bad guy should!
 This hit-man is one cold, non-descript and calculating man who plans and executes his hit with the utmost precision.
 About the only character I remember who did a more thorough job was the hit-man in Day of the Jackal.
 The police also seem very bright and competent--and repeatedly nearly trip up the baddie (Jef).
 Because of all this realism, I strongly commend this movie.
 On top of the realism, I really liked the ending.
 All in all, a fine film and there are no negatives that I can think of--except that this type of film is probably NOT everyone's cup of tea, so to speak.
 There really isn't any romance and no one is particularly likable, but what do you expect in a film like this?